Grand Ethiopian Renaissance Dam: Alleged over-sizing

 Considering the critics voiced about the alleged over-sizing of the possible power output, now of 6,450 MW.
 Ethiopia is relying heavily on hydropower, but the country is often affected by droughts (see e.g. 2011 East Africa drought).
 The water reservoirs used for power generation in Ethiopia have a limited size.
 For example, the Gilgel Gibe I reservoir, that feeds both the Gilgel Gibe I powerplant and the Gilgel Gibe II Power Station, has a capacity of 0.7 km^{3}.
 In times of drought, there is no water left to generate electrical power.
 This heavily affected Ethiopia in the drought years 2015/16 and it was only the Gilgel Gibe III powerplant, that in 2016 just started to run in trial service on a 14 km^{3} well-filled reservoir, that saved the economy of Ethiopia.
 The GERD reservoir, once it has been filled, has a total water volume of 74 km^{3}, 3 times the volume of Ethiopia's largest lake, Lake Tana.
 Filling it takes 5–15 years and even by using all generating units at maximum capacity will not drain it within a few months.
 The installed power of 6,450 MW in combination with the size of the reservoir will help to manage the side effects of the next severe drought, when other hydropower plants have to stop their operations.

 Deaths

-Ethiopia’s Minister of Water and Energy, Habtamu Itefa, claimed that approximately 15,000 Ethiopians workers were reported to have died over the course of the dam project's 14-year construction.
+Ethiopia’s Minister of Water and Energy, Habtamu Itefa, claimed that approximately 15,000 Ethiopian workers were reported to have died over the course of the dam project's 14-year construction.
 However, senior engineers on the project refuted the number, calling it a "misinterpretation", and suggested that the number of deaths was much smaller, likely under 100.